jaraco/pytest-black-multipy/README.rst

-A wrapper around `pytest-black <https://pypi.org/project/pytest-black>`_ to allow projects on older Python versions to use the ``--black`` paremeter.
+A wrapper around `pytest-black <https://pypi.org/project/pytest-black>`_ to allow projects on older Python versions to use the ``--black`` parameter.